matthewfeickert-talks/talk-agc-us-atlas-af/talk.md

 .huge[
 * This is as far as I have gotten
+   - Currently unable to get hub.opensciencegrid.org/iris-hep/analysis-systems-base:2022-12-15 image running
+* Will need to make a new flavor that includes SLURM instead of HTCondor to be able to use SDF batch system
-* Once have working interactive Jupyter session then can try to run AGC ]
+* Once have working interactive Jupyter session then can try to run AGC
+* 💡 As SDF supports Kubernetes would be .bold[amazing if they could support Coffea-casa] ]

 ---